 Mount Tabor Park is a volcanic cinder cone conveniently located in SE Portland and is accessible to all who wish to use it.
 You can head to the top for spectacular views of the city, or use any of the designated picnic areas or walking trails.
 It is a beautiful, well-maintained park that is the perfect place to find some peace and quiet away from the crowds.

 8. Have a Picnic at Mocks Crest Park

-Whether socially distancing or not, Mocks Crest Park is one of the best places to watch sunset in all of Portland.
-The view from the bluff overlooks the river and it’s never overly crowded since it’s really only popular with the neighborhood locals.
+Whether socially distancing or not, Mocks Crest Park is one of the best places to watch the sunset in all of Portland.
+The view from the bluff overlooks the river.
+It’s never overly crowded since it’s really only popular with the neighborhood locals.